antronerds/r2-tutorials/original/R2Tutorials.md

 1. Instead of looking at one single gene, you may most likely want to find novel up and-down regulated genes in your cell-line experiment.
-    Go to the main screen and select in field 2 “Select type of analysis, “create a list of genes” and click ‘next’.
+    Go to the main screen and select in field 2 ï¿½Select type of analysis, ï¿½create a list of genesï¿½ and click ï¿½nextï¿½.
-2. In the next screen select again all the A549 timeseries experiment and click ‘next’.
+2. In the next screen select again all the A549 timeseries experiment and click ï¿½nextï¿½.
 3. In following screen you can use the table builder to apply all kind of filtering options to find the novel regulated genes.
 Some of the options are already set.